drunner/drunner-simplesecrets/README.md

 ### Retrieving Secrets
-Retrieve using the [ssdownload script](https://raw.github.com/j842/scripts/master/ssdownload) from GitHub as shown in the output of simplesecrets. ssdownload can be installed and used without this Docker container.
+Retrieve using the [ssdownload script](https://raw.github.com/j842/scripts/master/ssdownload) from GitHub using the arguments shown in the output of simplesecrets. ssdownload can be installed and used without this Docker container.

 Examples: